Success! TRAVEL24 has been applied to your cart.

 3) Sea Salt

 Salt is widely known to be both antibacterial and antifungal, so it is not surprising that there are numerous anecdotal cases of people dramatically improving their seborrheic dermatitis and fungal skin conditions using sea salt.
-When using sea salt to treat seborrheic dermatitis, dissolve the salt in warm water before slowly pouring the mixture onto the affected area and massaging it in.
+When using sea salt to soothe seborrheic dermatitis, dissolve the salt in warm water before slowly pouring the mixture onto the affected area and massaging it in.

 4) Grapefruit Seed Extract